vijusudhi/InformationRetrieval/README.md

 1. Download dataset

 Option 1 -
-- Download the file 'Wikipedia_topics' (https://drive.google.com/file/d/16FDx3lsEutw41FGJZEhencAEIBOIMBkv/view?usp=sharing) and paste it in the folder 'Wikepedia_topics'.
+- Download the file 'Wikipedia_topics' (https://drive.google.com/file/d/16FDx3lsEutw41FGJZEhencAEIBOIMBkv/view?usp=sharing) and paste it in the folder 'Wikipedia_topics'.
-- Run download.py
+- Run the python script 'download.py'.
 - This will create Topicx sub-folders in the folder 'dataset'.

 Option 2 -